TDECU Stadium Quick Facts

 The University of Houston Athletics Ticket Office will move from the Athletics/Alumni Center to a new office located on the northeast corner of the stadium facing Cullen Blvd.
 The facility will have eight exterior ticket-selling windows along with two interior windows in the ticket office lobby in close proximity to the stadium parking garage.

-State-of-the-art HD, LED, wide screen video board located on the west end of the Houston Football Stadium.
+State-of-the-art HD, LED, wide screen video board located on the west end of the TDECU Stadium.

 About Manhattan Construction